Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Algorithm for Streaming ST-HOSVD

 and we want to find the principal column subspace of the RHS.
-This is precisely the problem solved by incremental SVD \cite{Brand02,Cheng18}; we postpone discussing the details of this algorithm until \cref{sec:incremental-svd}.

-For now, let us assume that we have obtained the principal column subspace basis $\tilde{\M{U}}_d$; then we update the core by demanding
+This is precisely the problem solved by incremental SVD \cite{Brand02,Cheng18}, and we follow the steps outlined in \cref{sec:incremental-svd}.
+Once we have obtained the principal column subspace basis $\AugMat{U}_d$ using \cref{alg:isvd}, we then update the core by demanding

-This update creates an approximation of the form $\tilde{\M{X}}_{(d)} \approx \tilde{\M{U}}_d \tilde{\M{C}}_{(d)} (\M{U}_{d - 1} \otimes \cdots \otimes \M{U}_1)^\top$, which is precisely the Tucker factorization in matrix form.
+This update creates an approximation of the form $\AugTnsMat{X}{d} \approx \AugMat{U}_d \AugTnsMat{C}{d} (\AugMat{U}_{d - 1} \otimes \cdots \otimes \AugMat{U}_1)^\top$, which is precisely the Tucker factorization in matrix form.
 In tensor form, the above update reads